Kshukla10/ai201-project5-mixtape-starter/submission.md

 fall on the previous calendar day and still be included, as long as it happened within the last 24 hours.
-A user checking the feed at, say, 10pm would see friends who listened as early as 10pm the previous day — which they'd naturally call "yesterday" — labeled as "listening now."
+A user checking the feed at, say, 10pm would see friends who listened as early as 10pm the previous day — which they'd naturally call "yesterday", labeled as "listening now."

 **My fix and side-effect check:**
 Changed the cutoff calculation from `datetime.now(timezone.utc) -